GHShawn/ISTE432Project/ProjectDocumentation.md

 Back End -

-	* Working on the proxy and integrating the external API.
+	* Working on the proxy and integrating the external API. ( By March 3, 2019)
-	* Working on the internal API. ** working with Database.
+	* Working on the internal API. ** working with Database. ( By March 3, 2019)

 Front End -

 	* Potential Web Design for how the website will look.  ** completed
-	* Improving Web Design for how it looks.
+	* Improving Web Design for how it looks. ( By March 3, 2019)
 	* Determining the functionalities required for the project.  **working with BackEnd

 Database -

-	* Creating the foundation of all the database table required for the internal API.
+	* Creating the foundation of all the database table required for the internal API. ( By March 1, 2019)
 	* Making any improvements required for the table.
 Any changes in the attributes/table.

 [Timeline Share Link](https://drive.google.com/open?id=1g-By5vYxMUW3bw_UL-sadLKzTPoUb330jXX7bXr6h2o)